Bryan Elsley - Managing Director / Writer

 Currently listening to / watching / reading

 A recent trip to Leeds Art Gallery introduced me to British photographer Peter Mitchell who quite shamefully I’d never seen before.
 His work documents the ordinary in an extraordinary way - from shopkeepers, to partially torn down buildings to scarecrows watching over objects.
+He currently has a show on at The Photographers Gallery

 Funboys on BBC, a new comedy from writers and performers Ryan Dylan and Rian Lennon about a group of friends in small town Northern Ireland.
 A very fun and charming show for fans of This Country and Julia Davis.